flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 #### Flet Control properties

-When we created Spinkit class in Python, it inherited from Flet `Control` class that has properties common for all controls such as `visible`, `opacity` and `tooltip`, to name a few.
-Please see full reference of the common Control properties [here](/docs/controls).
+When we created Spinkit class in Python, it inherited from Flet [`Control`](https://github.com/flet-dev/flet/blob/main/sdk/python/packages/flet-core/src/flet_core/control.py) class that has properties common for all controls such as `visible`, `opacity` and `tooltip`, to name a few.
+See reference for the common Control properties [here](/docs/controls).

-To be able to use this properties for your new control you need to:
+To be able to use these properties for your new control you need to:

-1. Expose(?) the properties you want to use in the constructor for your new Python control:
+1. Add the Control properties you want to use in the constructor for your new Python control:

 ```python
 from typing import Any, Optional